ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 We can start with discussing the application as it can drastically affect the chosen method, Normally we either repurpose/train a method/network for our needs or we are lucky enough to have something that already fits out needs.

-I will discuss some of the applications I encountered below, you can directly skip to the next paragraph where I discuss how I used nextface and my remarks on fine-tuning its parameters and the installation process actually being different that what's on their profile.
+I will discuss some of the applications I encountered below, you can directly skip to the next paragraph where I discuss how I used nextface and my remarks on fine-tuning its parameters and the installation process actually being a bit different than what's on their profile.

 ## Applications
 3DMM based approaches perform facial biometrics extraction which means they can be useful for applications such as facial recognition as it extracts useful info other than just the facial landmarks.